 Rules to be followed

-You are required to practice for about 20-40 hrs per week and also provide services at sites that are agreed upon.
+You are required to practice for about 20-40 hrs per week and also provide services at sites that are agreed upon

-You are required to serve Medicaid eligible patients, regardless of their ability to make payments.
+You are required to serve Medicaid eligible patients, regardless of their ability to make payments

-It is not just limited to tuition, but can also cover other costs, such as room rent and boarding, stationaries like books and also cover lab expenses.
+It is not just limited to tuition, but can also cover other costs, such as room rent and boarding, stationaries like books and also lab expenses.
 The Director of Ohio Health determines the amount of this award.

 Ohio Physician Loan Repayment Program

+The Ohio Repayment Assistance isn't limited to eligible Health Practitioners such as Dentists alone.
 Doctors too are eligible to get similar help through the Ohio Physician Loan Repayment Program.

-As long as you continue to work for another year or two, you are eligible to get up to $35,000 to pay for your medical school loans.
+As long as you continue to work for another year or two, you are eligible to get up to $35,000 to pay for your medical school loans

-Loan repayment assistance from your school
+Loan repayment assistance for students

 Grants and scholarships for Ohio students

-Choose Ohio First (for STEMM students)
+Choose Ohio First (for STEM students)

 And finally, they also feature a specific scholarship search tool for Ohio.

-The statute of limitations on Ohio student loans
+The Statute of Limitations on Ohio student loans

+If your debt surpasses the statute of limitations, it is called 'time-barred' debt.
 Even though it may be required for you to pay that money back, the repayment of such a debt is no longer enforceable by the law.

-1 - Will Refinancing help me save money?
+Will refinancing help me save money?